 Patients with early, compensated cirrhosis are often diagnosed on regular ultrasound screening during follow-up for chronic liver disease (e.g. chronic viral hepatitis or fatty liver disease).
 Those who are diagnosed thus have, on average, a survival rate of more than 10 years.

-Patients with more advanced liver cirrhosis may develop the following signs and symptoms:
+Patients with more advanced liver cirrhosis (liver scarring) may develop the following signs and symptoms:

 The development of such complications signals that the patient’s cirrhosis has progressed to a late stage (known as decompensated cirrhosis).
 Decompensated cirrhosis is a serious condition that needs to be managed by a liver specialist as it can lead to various serious complications such as internal bleeding, life-threatening infections, liver failure and liver coma known as encephalopathy.

 Most of the symptoms and signs of liver cirrhosis are a result of the development of portal hypertension.
 This refers to increased blood pressure in the blood vessels supplying the liver (the portal vein).

 This is a common complication of liver cirrhosis.
 The hardened liver obstructs blood flow from the portal vein, leading to raised pressures in the portal vein.
 This results in enlargement of the spleen (splenomegaly), development of swollen veins in the stomach and oesophagus (varices) and accumulation of fluid in the abdomen (ascites).

 Liver cirrhosis (liver scarring) is diagnosed via the following modalities:

 Liver imaging (ultrasound, CT or MRI of the liver)

 Liver biopsy (removal of a small sample of liver tissue for histological analysis)